dumblob/lingo_splix_board/README.md

 ## TODO
 * think of a better name for this project (hints: ergo, ergonomic, slim, portable, ...)
 * contact Mr. P. Jakoubek, Mr. D. Kolibáč, and Mr. L. Hejkal regarding the plastic parts of scissor switches (injection moulding into a steel/aluminium mold?)
-* choose a fitting HW license (similar to MIT and CC BY-SA 4.0)
+* choose a fitting HW license (similar to MIT and CC BY-SA 4.0, but with a notion about HW patents)
 * investigate double-trackpoint/point_stick placement - (un)mountable?, each half it's own and fixed?
 * marketing (Student Agency - no place for keyboard; ...)